 Gasoline vapors can explode.
-Before starting engine operate blower for 4 minutes and check engine compartment bilge for gasoline vapors.
+Before starting engine operate blower for 4 minutes and check

-- It is very important to open the engine cover and check the engine compartment and bilge for liquid gasoline and gasoline vapors prior to each use of your boat and after refueling.
+It is very important to open the engine cover and check the engine compartment and bilge for liquid gasoline and gasoline vapors prior to each use of your boat and after refueling.
 Failure to do so may result in fire or explosion as well as serious injury or death to you and/or others.